Wormhole Model for Neon-20: Conclusions

 \section{Conclusions}

-We have proposed a model for the states of Neon-20 interpolating between the rotational excitations of the ground-state bipyramid, and bound states of a separated alpha-particle and a four-alpha cluster, i.e. an Oxygen-16 nucleus.
+We have proposed a model for the quantum states of Neon-20 interpolating between the rotational excitations of the ground-state bipyramid, and bound states of a separated alpha-particle and a four-alpha cluster, i.e. an Oxygen-16 nucleus.
 The model combines a radial coordinate $r$, related to the cluster separation via a moment of inertia, and angular coordinates $(\theta, \phi)$ for the spatial orientation of the axis joining the two clusters. $r=0$ at the bipyramid.

 Our significant novel idea is that the geometry of the configuration space is a 3-d spatial wormhole -- an Ellis--Bronnikov wormhole -- with $SO(3)$ rotational symmetry.
 The $SO(3)$ orbit at the wormhole throat at $r=0$ is not a point, as in Euclidean space, but a 2-sphere of finite radius $a$, parametrising the orientation of the bipyramid.
-On the wormhole configuration space, we have added an attractive rotationally-symmetric, short-range potential, with rather simple mathematical form.
-The quantum states of the model are interpreted as rotational bands of the $n$-phonon excitations of the lowest-frequency vibrational mode of the bipyramid, which tends to produce a $1+4$ cluster split.
+On the wormhole configuration space, we have added an attractive rotationally-symmetric, short-range potential.
+This potential is proportional to the wormhole curvature, and has a rather simple mathematical form.

+The model's quantum Hamiltonian combines the (curved-space) Laplacian on the wormhole together with the potential, and its bound states can be classified into the rotational bands of $n$-phonon excitations of the lowest-frequency vibrational mode of the bipyramid, which tends to produce a $1+4$ cluster split.

 Our model differs from those based on Euclidean geometry, in that the cluster separation is never less than what it is at the bipyramid.
 Also, the centrifugal repulsive potential for states with non-zero angular momentum $l$ is not singular at the bipyramid, even though $r=0$.
 Another property, arising from the choice of geometry and potential, is that each rotational band has an angular momentum cut-off, and therefore only a finite number of bound states.
 The threshold states at the top of the bands all have the same energy, and form a sequence of increasing angular momentum $l$, up to $l=8$ for our choice of dimensionless parameter, $m=9$.
 The observed Neon-20 spectrum gives support for this picture.
 The radial wavefunctions of the threshold states have simple analytic forms, obtained by solving an associated Legendre equation.
 This allows us to establish, by the Sturm oscillation theorem, exactly how many lower-lying, true bound states there are, but we have needed to find their energies numerically.